United States Army Forces Command: Forces Command

+After reductions on the Korean Peninsula, I Corps had been reduced to zero strength in 1971.
+In 1980, Fort Lewis was notified of a major change of structure.
+A corps headquarters was to be activated in March 1982.
+The new corps headquarters was activated on 1 October 1981, much earlier than expected.
+On 1 August 1983, the corps expanded its operational control of active Army units to include the 7th Infantry Division (Light) at Fort Ord, and the 172nd Infantry Brigade in Alaska.
+The brigade in Alaska was expanded into 6th Infantry Division (Light) over the next several years.

 In 1987, FORSCOM was given the status of a "specified command", or almost equal to a unified combatant command, with a broad and continuing mission, but composed solely of Army forces.
 Like the unified commands, the specified commands reported directly to the Joint Chiefs of Staff, instead of their respective service chiefs.
 Fourth Army cased its colors and was inactivated for the last time in 1991.
 FORSCOM lost its specified status in 1993.

 In October 1994, the United States Army Aviation Center asked the United States Army Force Integration Support Agency (USAFISA) to review the U.S. Army Air Traffic Control Activity.
 The Army Aviation Center wanted to make sure that its limited air traffic control (ATC) resources were being properly used.
 USAFISA concluded that the planning of ATC in the mid-1980s, part of creating the then-new Aviation Branch, had never been properly incorporated.
 ATC skills and services were eroding to the point of endangering aviation safety.
 As a result, General Eric Shinseki, then the Vice Chief of Staff, approved the concept of a separate command for air traffic services (ATS).
 On August 28, 2003, Army Traffic Services Command (ATSC) was formally activated and relocated from Fort McPherson to Fort Rucker.

 Sixth Army was headquartered at the Presidio of San Francisco.
 It was eventually inactivated in June 1995.
+Second Army was inactivated in July 1995.

 In 2004, Fifth Army transferred its Reserve Component preparation obligations to First Army, and became responsible for homeland defense and Defense Support of Civil Authorities (DSCA) as United States Army North, the Army Service Component Command of United States Northern Command.

 Following the recommendations of the 2005 Base Realignment and Closure Commission, FORSCOM Headquarters moved from Fort McPherson, Georgia to a building at Fort Bragg, North Carolina, in June 2011.
 The Command hosted a "Casing of the Colors" ceremony on 24 June 2011 at Fort McPherson, and an "Uncasing of Colors" on 1 August 2011 at Fort Bragg.

-The new brigade-level formations – armor, infantry, airborne, air assault and Stryker – are more capable.